-Even when receiving optimal medical therapy many patients with COPD continue to experience distressing breathlessness, impaired exercise capacity, fatigue, and suffer panic, anxiety and depression.264 Some of these symptoms can be improved by wider use of palliative therapies that in the past have often been restricted to end-of-life situations.
+Even when receiving optimal medical therapy many patients with COPD continue to experience distressing breathlessness, impaired exercise capacity, fatigue, and suffer panic, anxiety and depression.(288) Some of these symptoms can be improved by wider use of palliative therapies that in the past have often been restricted to end-of-life situations.

 Palliative treatment of dyspnea.
-Opiates,290-292 neuromuscular electrical stimulation (NMES),^{292,293} chest wall vibration (CWV)292 and fans blowing air onto the face^{292,294,295} can relieve breathlessness.
-Immediate-release morphine extended exercise endurance time in over half of patients with advanced COPD, although further research is required to determine what patient characteristics predict response.296 Oxygen may offer some benefit even if the patient is not hypoxemic (Sp02 > 92%).297 Pulmonary rehabilitation is effective and in severe cases non-invasive ventilation can also reduce daytime breathlessness.
-Acupuncture and acupressure are other non-pharmacological approaches in patients with advanced COPD that may improve breathlessness and quality of life.298 Refractory dyspnea may be more effectively managed with a multidisciplinary integrated palliative and respiratory care service.299
+Opiates,(323-325) neuromuscular electrical stimulation (NMES),(325,326) chest wall vibration (CWV)(325) and fans blowing air onto the face(325,327,328) can relieve breathlessness.
+Morphine improved health status in COPD patients.(329) Immediate-release morphine extended exercise endurance time in over half of patients with advanced COPD, although further research is required to determine what patient characteristics predict response.(330) Oxygen may offer some benefit even if the patient is not hypoxemic (SpO2 > 92%).(331) Pulmonary rehabilitation is effective and in severe cases non-invasive ventilation can also reduce daytime breathlessness.
+Acupuncture and acupressure are other non-pharmacological approaches in patients with advanced COPD that may improve breathlessness and quality of life.(332) Refractory dyspnea may be more effectively managed with a multidisciplinary integrated palliative and respiratory care service.(333)

-There is no evidence for a beneficial effect of benzodiazepines300 and there is not enough data to recommend distractive auditory stimuli (music), relaxation, counseling and support, with or without breathing relaxation training, or psychotherapy.301
+There is no evidence for a beneficial effect of benzodiazepines(334) and there is not enough data to recommend distractive auditory stimuli (music), relaxation, counseling and support, with or without breathing relaxation training, or psychotherapy.(335)

 Nutritional support.
-Low BMI and particularly low fat free mass is associated with worse outcomes in people with COPD.302 In malnourished patients with COPD, nutritional supplementation promotes significant weight gain and leads to significant improvements in respiratory muscle strength and overall health-related quality of life.303 Nutritional antioxidant supplementation (vitamin C and E, zinc, and selenium) has been shown to improve antioxidant deficits, quadriceps strength, and serum total protein, without further improvement in quadriceps endurance.
-Only in malnourished patients has nutritional supplementation demonstrated significant improvements for 6-minute walk test, respiratory muscle strength and health status.304 A 12-month nutritional intervention in muscle wasted patients had no effect on physical capacity but physical activity was significantly higher.305 anxiety symptoms.
+Low BMI and particularly low fat free mass is associated with worse outcomes in people with COPD.(336) In malnourished patients with COPD, nutritional supplementation promotes significant weight gain and leads to significant improvements in respiratory muscle strength and overall health-related quality of life.(337) Nutritional antioxidant supplementation (vitamin C and E, zinc, and selenium) has been shown to improve antioxidant deficits, quadriceps strength, and serum total protein, without further improvement in quadriceps endurance.
+Only in malnourished patients has nutritional supplementation demonstrated significant improvements for 6-minute walk test, respiratory muscle strength and health status.(338) A 12-month nutritional intervention in muscle wasted patients had no effect on physical capacity but physical activity was significantly higher.(339)

+Panic, anxiety & depression.
+The causes of depression and anxiety symptoms in people with COPD are multifactorial and include behavioral, social and biological factors.(340) Pulmonary rehabilitation may help reduce anxiety symptoms.
 The efficacy of antidepressants in patients with COPD has been inconclusive, possibly as a result of methodological issues in the published trials.
-Cognitive behavioral therapy and mind-body interventions (e.g., mindfulness-based therapy, yoga, and relaxation) can reduce anxiety and depression; mind-body interventions also improve physical outcomes such as lung function, dyspnea, exercise capacity and fatigue in people with COPD and psychological problems.307
+Cognitive behavioral therapy and mind-body interventions (e.g., mindfulness-based therapy, yoga, and relaxation) can reduce anxiety and depression; mind-body interventions also improve physical outcomes such as lung function, dyspnea, exercise capacity and fatigue in people with COPD and psychological problems.(341)